TidioPoland/eslint-plugin-tidio/README.md

 ## Usage

 To add tidio plugin to your eslint config you should be adding individual configs (with `plugin:tidio/`) prefix to `extends` array in your eslint rc file.
+One important thing to note is that you should add `require("@rushstack/eslint-patch/modern-module-resolution");` to the top of your `.eslintrc.js` file.
+This package patches eslint to use its own module resolution.
+What it does in practice - you do not need to install any other packages than this one in your repository (normally you would need to install airbnb, eslint plugins etc).
+For more detailed info see [@rushstack/eslint-patch](https://www.npmjs.com/package/@rushstack/eslint-patch)

 Example config can look like this:

 ```
+require("@rushstack/eslint-patch/modern-module-resolution");

 module.exports = {
     parser: '@typescript-eslint/parser',
     extends: [